Hachi1/quicklook/README.md

 ## Configuring and modifying QuickLook ##

 Generally, virtually everything can be changed by modifying the source code of QuickLook.
 However, the goal is to provide a full control over the appearance of plots via a configuration file.
 As a stub for this feature, there is a file *config.py*, where you can configure some properties.
-Currently, only steps for plotting meridians and parallels for mother and nested domains can be adjusted.
+I hope that the structure of the file is quite self-explanatory.

+## Test data ##

+Test data for backward run of FLEXPART are available in `test_data/bwd_run` in the root of the repository.
+Data for a forward run will follow soon.

 ## TO DOs ##